Real Health Care Reform | OlsonND.com

 Health care reform?

-I don’t know about you, but I have yet to see anything remotely resembling health care reform in any of the proposals coming out of congress these last few months.
+I don’t know about you, but I have yet to see anything remotely resembling health care reform in ObamaCare.
 What I do see is a waste of resources and a continuation of the same old broken health care thinking that only leads to more disease, more illness, and more expense.

 The crazy thing about all the hoopla surrounding the health care debate is that the way we approach health care has to change.